There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Students are able to (1) identify the assumptions and abstractions used in the design and analysis of analog and digital circuits; (2) apply fundamental circuit theory laws and theorems to analyse the DC/AC/transient behaviour of electrical circuits; (3) apply device models to analyse circuits comprising diodes and operational amplifiers; (4) apply Boolean algebra to describe, analyse and design digital circuits comprising logic gates and memory elements.; (5) analyse the performance of simple analogue/digital circuits; and (6) explain the impact of electrical and electronic engineering applications on the community and environment, including sustainability challenges..
+Students are able to (1) identify the assumptions and abstractions used in the design and analysis of analog and digital circuits; (2) apply fundamental circuit theory laws and theorems to analyse the DC/AC/transient behaviour of electrical circuits; (3) apply device models to analyse circuits comprising diodes and operational amplifiers; (4) apply Boolean algebra to describe, analyse and design basic digital circuits; (5) analyse the performance of simple analogue/digital circuits; (6) explain the impact of electrical and electronic engineering applications on the community and environment, including sustainability challenges.; and (7) explain safety aspects of electronics manufacture as applied to both personal and environmental safety.

 - Unit rules